 - Bear Brook Road and Alexander Road

 - Canal Point Boulevard and Carnegie Center Boulevard

 - Clarksville Road and Cranbury Road

 - Clarksville Road and Meadow Road

 - Clarksville Road and North Post Road

 - Clarksville Road and Penn Lyle Road

 - Clarksville Road and Princeton-Hightown Road

 - Clarksville Road and Quakerbridge Road

 - Cranbury Road and Millstone Road

 - Cranbury Road and Rabbit Hill Road

 - Cubberly Road and Old Trenton Road

 - Line Road with Cubberly Road

 - Line Road with Robbinsville Edinburg Road

 - Meadow Road and Bear Brook Road

-- \ Meadow Road and Carnegie Center Drive
+- Meadow Road and Carnegie Center Drive

 - Meadow Road and Clarksville Road

 - Old Trenton Road with Dorchester Drive

 - Old Trenton Road with Edinburg Road

 - Princeton-Hightstown Road and Alexander Road

 - Princeton-Hightstown Road and Lanwin Boulevard

 - Princeton-Hightstown Road and North and South Mill Road

-- Village Road West, Village Road, New Village Road, and Village Road East with Quakerbridge Road
+- ❖ Village Road West, Village Road, New Village Road, and Village Road East with Quakerbridge Road

-- ❖ Village Road West, Village Road, New Village Road, and Village Road East with Baxter Place
+- Village Road West, Village Road, New Village Road, and Village Road East with

 - Village Road West, Village Road, New Village Road, and Village Road East with Southfield Road

 - ❖ Village Road West, Village Road, New Village Road, and Village Road East with Old Trenton Road

-5.67: Mass Transit and Travel Demand Management
+5.7: Mass Transit and Travel Demand Management

-Use of mass transit and travel demand management (TDM) are often closely related to one another.
+Use of mass transit and travel demand management are often closely related to one another.
 TDM is the application of strategies and policies to reduce travel demand, or to redistribute it in space (i.e. roadways) or in time.

 Travel demand management techniques include use of transit, ridesharing, telecommuting, and other forms of reducing single occupancy vehicular travel.
 Use of mass transit is dependent on the cost of single occupancy vehicular travel, including the cost of fuel and cost of travel time.
 When roadway congestion increases, use of mass transit becomes more attractive to commuters.
-Travel demand management is used to then decrease roadway congestion.
 Use of mass transit is also dependent on a convenient, cost effective transit system.
-Mercer County in association with NJ Transit are The Central Jersey Transportation Forum is evaluating bus route enhancements for West Windsor; specifically, the Forum is they are evaluating a potential route between Twin Rivers in East Windsor to the Princeton Shopping Center in Princeton Municipality, and are also studying the potential conversion of the Dinky rail line into a single lane bus rapid transit (BRT) line with an adjoining recreational trail.
+Mercer County in association with NJ Transit are evaluating bus route enhancements for West Windsor; specifically, they are evaluating a potential route between Twin Rivers in East Windsor to the Princeton Shopping Center in Princeton Municipality, and are also studying the potential conversion of the Dinky rail line into a single lane bus rapid transit (BRT) line with an adjoining recreational trail.